ylee73/MoodStates/README.md

-## Simple State Machine
+## Simple State Machine with Splash + Opening
 #### by Ashley Lee

 ### Overview
-This is an application of the Simple State Machine template using five mood pngs.
+This is an application of the Simple State Machine template using five mood pngs with an opening and splash state.

 ### Modifying the Template